Kolla (2023 film)

 Kolla is a 2023 Indian Malayalam-language heist film directed by Suraj Varma in his directorial debut and written by Jasim Jalal and Nelson Joseph, based on a story by Bobby–Sanjay.
 The film stars Rajisha Vijayan and Priya Prakash Varrier in the lead roles.
 The film is loosely based on the 2008 Chelembra bank robbery in Malappuram district of Kerala.

 The film was announced in May 2022.
-Principal photography commenced in the same month in Ettumanoor and wrapped in June 2022.
-The film's music was composed by Shaan Rahman, while the cinematography and editing were handled by Rajavel Mohan and Arju Benn respectively.
+Principal photography commenced the same month in Ettumanoor and wrapped in June 2022.
+The music was composed by Shaan Rahman, and the cinematography and editing handled by Rajavel Mohan and Arju Benn, respectively.

 Kolla was released in theatres on 9 June 2023.

 Plot

 Annie and Shilpa plan to open a beauty parlour, but are short on funds.
 Posing as workers, they decide to rob the co-operative bank next door.
 With the help of Stephen, a friend of Annie's father, they successfully execute their plan.

 Police Inspector Farooq Rahman launches an investigation, and suspects Annie and Shilpa.
-His investigation leads him to CI Stephen, a former officer turned thief, who suddenly dies of a heart attack while being questioned.
+His investigation leads him to CI Stephen, a former policeman turned thief, who suddenly dies of a heart attack while being questioned.
 Annie goes to the spot where Stephen was supposed to have hidden the stolen money but finds it empty.

 Annie searches for the money, using hints from her conversations with Stephen and the information she obtained from Stephen's wife.
-She eventually finds the money in a burial chamber at Thenmala Church.
+She eventually finds the money in a burial chamber at a church.

 Farooq is convinced that Annie and Shilpa were involved in the robbery and sets a trap to catch them.
 Meanwhile, another local thief, Stephen's brother-in-law, chases Annie and threatens her.
 She goes to Farooq's house to cut his niece's hair.
 Farooq finds Annie there and exposes her lie.
-He asks her for half of the money in return for keeping quiet.
-Annie agrees and gives him the money.
+He demands half the looted money in return for keeping quiet.
+Annie agrees and gives him the agreed share.

 The next day, Farooq reveals to the public Annie's involvement in the robbery, despite their agreement.
-Annie and Shilpa flee, but are caught, leading to their arrests.
+Annie and Shilpa flee, but are caught, leading to their arrest.

 Farooq is praised by the locals, but appears upset.
 In a flashback, it is revealed that Annie and Shilpa suspected that Farooq might cheat them, and they had followed Farooq to find where he had hidden his share of the money.
 They planned Shilpa's arrest, so that Farooq's share of the money could be given to Annie.
-Three years later, Annie and Shilpa now work as waitresses at a cafe in a new city and plan to rob a diamond shop near the café.
+Three years later, Annie and Shilpa now work as waitresses at a cafe in a new city and plan to rob an adjacent diamond shop.